xyproto/zsnes/README.md

 Tested on Arch Linux.

 The intention is that this can be like a LTS release of ZSNES.
 The long term goal is to also port ZSNES to SDL2.
-Currently, SDL1 is a required dependency.
+Currently, SDL1 (or sdl12-compat) is a required dependency.

 The `sdl2` branch is a work-in-progress branch where ZSNES can be compiled with SDL2 but does not yet work.
 Contributions are welcome!